lpan/lpan.github.io/_posts/2020-07-28-grinding-leetcode.md

 Coding is about translating one’s thought process into code.
 In the real world, software engineers translate business logic (what they want the computer to do) into maintainable and performant code.
 The purpose of whiteboard interviews is to ensure the candidate knows how to do this translation.
-They give you the specification in the form of a programming puzzle.
-Then, it is your responsibility to translate it into code.
+They give you a specification in the form of a programming puzzle.
+Then, you translate it into code.

 Here is an example successful whiteboard interview from the candidate’s perspective